 Desparaiah in Yes!
 Pretty Cure 5 is one of these.
 She succeeds, and explains that she did so because she didn't want to grow old, but she still feels unhappy and filled with Despair, being her namesake.

-In the Fairy Tail movie The Priestess of the Phoenix, this is the goal of the villains through attempting to capture a phoenix.
+In Fairy Tail The Movie Phoenix Priestess, this is the goal of the villains through attempting to capture a phoenix.
 One of them, Dyst, has a fairly silly or tragic (depending on your point of view) reason for wanting immortality.
 As a child, his pet weasel died and he tried to bring him back.
 Upon finding out that there are no spells to bring back the dead, Dyst became terrified of dying and vowed that he would find a way to live forever.
 His quest eventually turned him into a vile, twisted individual.

 Hob Gadling of The Sandman.
 Overall, he's glad he's lived so long, and he sees that the world is getting better.